 - 1.1 Basis for Guidelines.
-These Residential Improvement Guidelines (RIGs) are intended to assist homeowners in Highlands Ranch in the making of landscaping and other improvements to their property, and as provided for in Section 5.16 of the Community Declarations, to list the rules and regulations adopted by the Community Association with respect to the use of Residential Sites.
-THE HRCA COMMUNITY DECLARATION REQUIRES PRIOR ARC APPROVAL BEFORE ANY "IMPROVEMENT TO PROPERTY" INVOLVING A RESIDENTIAL LOT IN HIGHLANDS RANCH.
+These Residential Improvement Guidelines are intended to assist homeowners in Highlands Ranch in the making of landscaping and other improvements to their property, and as provided for in Section 5.16 of the Community Declarations, to list the rules and regulations adopted by the Community Association with respect to the use of Residential Sites.
+THE COMMUNITY DECLARATION FOR HIGHLANDS RANCH COMMUNITY ASSOCIATION, INC. REQUIRES PRIOR APPROVAL OF THE ARCHITECTURAL COMMITTEE (throughout this document shall be known as the 'ARC' moving forward) BEFORE ANY "IMPROVEMENT TO PROPERTY" INVOLVING A RESIDENTIAL LOT IN HIGHLANDS RANCH.
 "Improvement to Property" is very broadly defined in the Community Declaration.
 For instance, an Improvement to Property would include any landscaping or change of grade of property; the construction or installation of any accessory building, patio, deck, in ground pool or hot tub; the demolition or removal of any building or improvement; and any change of exterior appearance of a building or other improvement.
-To assist homeowners, the Community Declaration authorizes the HRCA to establish guidelines, to establish certain pre-approved designs for several types of Improvements to Property, and to exempt certain Improvements to Property from the requirement for approval.
+To assist homeowners, the Community Declaration authorizes the to establish guidelines, to establish certain pre-approved designs for several types of Improvements to Property, and to exempt certain Improvements to Property from the requirement for approval.
 This booklet contains the guidelines established by the ARC with respect to residential property.
 Throughout this document the term "property" shall refer to a Residential Site. - 1.2 Contents of Guidelines.
-In addition to the introductory material, these guidelines contain (a) a listing of specific types of improvements which homeowners might wish to make with specific information as to each of these types of improvements; (b) rules and regulations applicable to Residential Sites; (c) a summary of procedures for obtaining approval from the ARC; (d) attachments for fencing guidelines; and (e) a section to define commonly used terms herein.
-If your questions are not answered by reading these guidelines, please call the Community Improvement Services staff at (303)471-8821 for assistance email improvements@hrcaonline.org - 1.3 Architectural Review Committee.
+In addition to the introductory material, these guidelines contain (a) a listing of specific types of improvements which homeowners might wish to make with specific information as to each of these types of improvements; (b) rules and regulations applicable to Residential Sites; (c) a summary of procedures for obtaining approval from the ARC Committee; (d) attachments for fencing guidelines; and (e) a section to define commonly used terms herein.
+If your questions are not answered by reading these guidelines, please call the Community Improvement Services staff at (303)471-8821 for assistance email improvements@hrcaonline.org. - 1.3 Architectural Committee.
 The ARC consists of not less than five (5) and up to nine (9) members appointed by the Board of Directors of the Community Association. - 1.4 Committee Address and Phone.
-The address of the ARC is the same as the address of the Community Association.
+The address of the ARC Committee will be the same as the address of the Community Association.
 The present address is c/o CIS Department 9568 South University Boulevard, Highlands Ranch, Colorado 80126.
 The phone number of the CIS Department c/o the ARC is (303) 471-8821.
-Information can be obtained at the Highlands Ranch Community Association website www.hrcaonline.org. - Effect of Community and Supplemental Declarations.
-The Community Declaration for the HRCA is a document governing property within Highlands Ranch.
+Information can be obtained at the Highlands Ranch Community Association website www.hrcaonline.org. - 1.5 Effect of Community and Supplemental Declarations.
+The Community Declaration for Highlands Ranch Community Association, Inc. is a document governing property within Highlands Ranch.
 Areas or groups of lots become part of the Community Association Area by Annexation pursuant to a Supplemental Declaration.
 The builder should provide copies of the Community Declaration and of the applicable Supplemental Declaration to new homebuyers when they purchase their homes and are available at any time at the Community Association office.
 Each homeowner should review and become familiar with the Community Declaration and with the Supplemental Declaration applicable to his or her property.
-Nothing in these Guidelines can supersede or alter the provisions or requirements of the Community Declaration or of the applicable Supplemental Declaration and, if there is any conflict or inconsistency, the Community Declaration and the applicable Supplemental Declaration governs.
+Nothing in these Guidelines can supersede or alter the provisions or requirements of the Community Declaration or of the applicable Supplemental Declaration and, if there is any conflict or inconsistency, the Community Declaration and the applicable Supplemental Declaration will control.
 Provisions relating to the use of property and to Improvements to Property are found in Article IX and X of the Community Declaration and in Article IV in most Supplemental Declarations.